jaredpalmer/formik/docs/tutorial.md

 };
 ```

-Luckily, we've done this for you and a `<Formik>` component that works just like this one comes with the package.
+Luckily, we’ve done this for you in a `<Formik>` component that works just like this.

-Let's now swap out the `useFormik()` hook for the Formik's `<Formik>` component/render-prop.
-Since it's a component, we'll convert the object passed to `useFormik()` to JSX, with each key becoming a prop.
+Let’s now swap out the `useFormik()` hook for Formik’s `<Formik>` component/render-prop.
+Since it’s a component, we’ll convert the object passed to `useFormik()` to JSX, with each key becoming a prop.

 ```jsx
 import React from 'react';